Did you know that your bank passwords, WhatsApp messages, and credit card transactions are protected because of prime numbers?

 6. Pure Mathematics and Research

-Testing a number for primality can be done through different ways, each having its own characteristic performance.
+Testing a number for primality can be done in different ways, each having its own characteristic performance.
 These methods mainly vary in their time complexity, efficiency, and the kind of problems they are used for.

 Comparing Time Complexity of Methods